codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/triggers/git-triggers.md

 The commit checkbox (by default it is enabled) means that this pipeline will run for *any* commit as long as its source branch matches the naming scheme.
 This includes commits on pull requests.

 The PR checkboxes mean that this pipeline will run only on the respective events that happen on a Pull Request.
 You can select multiple checkboxes to further fine-tune the exact event.
-If you are interested in all events select the checkbox *Any Pull Request event*.
+If you are interested in all events, select the checkbox *Any Pull Request event*.

->The individual Pull request checkboxes are available only for Github repositories.
+>The individual Pull request checkboxes are available only for GitHub repositories.

 ### Pull request Target field and branch name